- 1 The Vagina

 Note if you clean up your diet or do any detoxing regimen like juicing vegetables, you may experience the as necessary.
 These would help to whisk away sweat and odor getting worse before it gets better as your body rids secretions and keep you drier. itself of toxins.
 Just be patient in this case.

 Also remember to wash the folds of the labia and the skin on the mons pubis especially under pubic hair and under the clitoral hood to remove sweat and bacteria.
+Read our guide on how to make your vagina smell good for more practical tips.

 There is a concern with the cleanliness and hygiene associated with wearing thongs, for obvious reasons.
 However, I believe that practicing good cleaning up after using the toilet and can enable you to wear these without much worry.